 Pick a cheaper Android phone and you’ll still get a choice of thousands of apps and a great communication tool with excellent social networking options.

-The main difference between cheaper Android phones and the most expensive models is that the former will typically feature lower-grade cameras and lower resolution screens, such as QVGA displays, whereas the latter will feature the latest, cutting-edge specifications.
+The main difference between cheaper Android phones and the most expensive models is that the former will typically feature lower-grade cameras and lower-resolution screens.

 Less costly Android mobiles will also typically have less powerful processors.
-Consequently, cheaper Android phones may not run as fast or as smoothly and may be left out of the latest software updates because they're not powerful enough to run them.
+This means they may not run as fast or as smoothly and may be left out of the latest software updates because they're not powerful enough to run them.

-As well as Android mobile phones from HTC, Samsung, Sony Ericsson and Motorola, Google has brought phones to market that feature its own branding.
-These are the well-regarded Nexus range of Android smartphones.
+As well as Android mobile phones from Samsung, Sony and OnePlus, Google has brought phones to market that feature its own branding.
+This is the well-regarded Pixel range.

-The main difference between Google Nexus Android phones and those made by third-party companies, such as HTC, are that Google-branded phones run what is called 'vanilla Android'.
+The main difference between Google Pixel and those made by third-party companies is that Google-branded phones run its own operating system.

-This means the user interface they use is completely unaltered from Google’s original design and that they do not feature the customisations that the likes of HTC and Samsung use to put their own stamp on their Android phones.
+This means the user interface they use is almost completely unaltered from Google’s original design and that they do not feature the customisations that the likes of Samsung use to put their own stamp on their Android phones.

-As a result, Nexus phone users have experienced few of the problems that have sometimes affected owners of other phone manufacturers’ handsets – such as hogging more memory and battery life - and have been able to get Android updates for their mobiles as soon as Google has made them available (see below for more information Android custom skins).
+As a result, Pixel users have experienced fewer problems that have sometimes affected owners of other phone manufacturers’ handsets – such as hogging more memory and battery life - and have been able to get Android updates for their mobiles as soon as Google has made them available.

 This has made them especially popular with committed tech fans, who are keen to get the latest, greatest version of Android on their handset as soon as possible.